A Passage into Turkey

 Undeterred, I continued my stroll past

-the enchanting Little Hagia Sophia Mosque and made my way to the Grand Bazaar,
+the enchanting Little Hagia Sophia Mosque and made my way to the Grand Bazaar

-the Golden Horn and the bustling Egyptian Bazaar, where there are teas, bags
+wandered into the bustling Egyptian Bazaar, where there are teas, bags and

-and fezzes for every taste.
+fezzes for every taste.
 The market buzzed with activity, filled with a

 kaleidoscope of colours and enticing aromas, while inviting corners offered a